 Dopamine and serotonin are involved in similar bodily processes, but they operate differently.
 Imbalances of these chemicals can cause different medical conditions that require different treatments.

-In this article, we look at the differences between dopamine and serotonin, their relationship, and their links with medical conditions and overall health.
+This article looks at the differences and similarities between dopamine and serotonin, their relationship, and their links with medical conditions and overall health.

 Neurons in the brain release dopamine, which carries signals between neurons.